 There are different resources which become available to the team all the time. http://drupalize.me, which offers an online library of very educational tutorials in Drupal development, is something we want the team to utilize.
 As Drupal 8 is being launched, keeping up to speed on the latest architectural changes and enhancements is extremely important to keep us ahead of the curve.

 Everyone is encouraged to participate in events and conferences within their areas of expertise.
-From Drupalcon to Inbound to the A-Ha!
-Summit, professional activities improve us in multiple ways.
+Professional activities improve us in multiple ways.
 They afford us the chance to network, learn, and explore new avenues.
 I'm perpetually being sent invitations to these functions, and if any of these opportunities look like they will explore our horizons, then I will point them out to the team.
 It's also up to our employees to point these things out as well.
 In their circles they are more likely to see situations that can appeal to their professional curiosity than I ever will.
 All they have to do is put a proposal on my desk, and the management team will give it consideration.

 On the Bookshelf